Pembina Region

-The Pembina Region (/ˈpɛmbɪnə/ PEM-bi-nə), also referred to as the Pembina District and Pembina Department, is the historic name of an unorganized territory of land that was ceded to the United States.
-The area included parts of what became North Dakota and a portion of central eastern to northeastern South Dakota.
-The eastern boundary was the Red River and included the Pembina River area.
-The region was formerly part of British Rupert's Land and the Red River Colony (controlled by the Hudson's Bay Company), that encompassed an area then known as the Assiniboia District, from 1763 to the signing of the Treaty of 1818.
-The treaty transferred the region that was south of the 49th parallel from the British to the United States.
+The Pembina Region (/ˈpɛmbɪnə/ PEM-bi-nə), also referred to as the Pembina District and Pembina Department, is the historic name of an unorganized territory of land that was ceded to the United States in 1818.
+The area included the portions of what became the States of Minnesota, North Dakota, and South Dakota lying within the Hudson Bay drainage basin.
+The area included settlements in the Pembina River area.
+The region was formerly part of British Rupert's Land, granted by British royal charter to the Hudson's Bay Company.
+After the Selkirk Concession and establishment of the agricultural Red River Colony in 1812, the area was governed as the District of Assiniboia.
+The Treaty of 1818 de jure transferred the region south of the 49th parallel to the United States from the British.
+Settlements south of the boundary continued to be de facto administered as part of Assiniboia until at least 1823.

-The area was referred to as the Pembina Territory after the U.S. army explorer Stephen Harriman Long made surveys during the 1823 expedition to the Red River of the North and placed an International boundary marker north of Pembina clearly defining the border between the United States and British North America.
-From 1818 until 1823 Pembina was considered (by both countries) to be within the boundary of the United Kingdom.
-Territorial status as Pembina never reached fruition because of area political in-fighting.
+The area was referred to as the Pembina District after the U.S. Army Major Stephen Harriman Long made surveys during the 1823 expedition to the Red River of the North and placed an International boundary marker north of Pembina clearly defining the border between the United States and British North America.
+Prior to 1823, the Pembina settlement was believed by both countries to be within the boundary of British North America.